 Armyworms are pests known for damaging and feeding on your lawn.
 They reproduce at an alarming rate and migrate from one turf to the next, quickly devouring entire lawns.

 Armyworms get their name from the uniform munching pattern they create as they power through your lawn.
 Due to the cooler temperatures, they often move during the dead of night, making them difficult to diagnose.
-Additionally, adult armyworm moths will lay their eggs directly on healthy, well-irrigated lawns so the young caterpillars can begin chomping as soon as they hatch.
+Additionally, adult armyworm moths can lay up to 1,000 eggs.

 Typically, armyworms appear towards the end of the summer and will run rampant until the winter frosts start to kill them off.